a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

 <figure>
   <a href="lc_ghost.gif" target="_blank"><img src="lc_ghost.gif"/></a>
   <figcaption>A car follows a bike, then starts changing lanes.
-The time to complete the movement is artifically stretched out to 3 seconds.
+The time to complete the movement is artificially stretched out to 3 seconds.
 While the car is sliding over, it leaves a "ghost" vehicle following the bike in the original lane, to prevent other vehicles from getting too close.
 </figure>

 ### Future work